Fundamental Distortion Limits of Analog-to-Digital Compression: Lossy Compression of Finite Dimensional Signals

-which is Kolmogorov's reverse waterfilling expression for the DRF of the vector Gaussian source $\mathbf x$ \cite{1056823}, i.e., the minimal distortion in encoding $\mathbf x$ using codes of rate $R$ bits per source realization.
+which is Kolmogorov's reverse waterfilling expression for the DRF of the vector Gaussian source $X^n$ \cite{1056823}, i.e., the minimal distortion in encoding $X^n$ using codes of rate $R$ bits per source realization.
 The key insight is that the requirements for equality between \eqref{eq:D_finite} and \eqref{eq:D_finite_regular} are not as strict as \eqref{eq:eigen_equality}: all that is needed is equality among those eigenvalues that affect the value of \eqref{eq:D_finite_regular}.
-In particular, assume that for a point $(R,D)$ on $D_{\bf x}(R)$, only $\lambda_n (\Sigma_{\bf x}),\ldots \lambda_{n-m+1} (\Sigma_{\bf x})$ are larger than $\theta$, where $\lambda_1 \leq \ldots \leq \lambda_n$.
-Then we can choose the rows of the matrix $\mathbf H$ to be the $m$ corresponding left eigenvectors of $\lambda_n (\Sigma_{\bf x}),\ldots \lambda_{n-m+1} (\Sigma_{\bf x})$.
-With this choice of $\mathbf H$, the $m$ largest eigenvalues of $\Sigma_{\bf x|\bf y}$ are identical to the $m$ largest eigenvalues of $\Sigma_{\bf x}$, and \eqref{eq:D_finite_regular} is equal to \eqref{eq:D_finite}.
-Since the rank of the sampling matrix is now $m<n$, we effectively performed sampling below the ``Nyquist rate'' of $\bf x$ without degrading the performance dictated by the DRF of $\bf x$.
-One way to understand this phenomena is an alignment between the range of the sampling matrix $\mathbf H$ and the sub-space over which $\mathbf x$ is transmitted, according to Kolmogorov's expression \eqref{eq:D_finite_regular}.
-That is, when Kolmogorov's expression implies that not all degrees of freedom are utilized by the optimal distortion-rate code, sub-sampling does not incur further performance loss provided the sampling matrix is aligned with the optimal code.
+In particular, assume that for a point $(R,D)$ on $D_{X^n}(R)$, only $\lambda_n (\Sigma_{X^n}),\ldots \lambda_{n-m+1} (\Sigma_{X^n})$ are larger than $\theta$, where the eigenvalues are organized in ascending order.
+Then we can choose the rows of the matrix $H$ to be the $m$ left eigenvectors corresponding to $\lambda_n (\Sigma_{X^n}),\ldots \lambda_{n-m+1} (\Sigma_{X^n})$.
+With this choice of $H$, the $m$ largest eigenvalues of $\Sigma_{X^n|Y^m}$ are identical to the $m$ largest eigenvalues of $\Sigma_{X^n}$, and \eqref{eq:D_finite_regular} is equal to \eqref{eq:D_finite}.
+Since the rank of the sampling matrix is now $m<n$, we effectively performed sampling below the ``Nyquist rate'' of $X^n$ without degrading the performance dictated by its DRF.
+One way to understand this phenomena is an alignment between the range of the sampling matrix $H$ and the subspace over which $X^n$ is represented, according to Kolmogorov's expression \eqref{eq:D_finite_regular}.
+When this expression implies that not all degrees of freedom are utilized by the optimal distortion-rate code, sub-sampling does not incur further performance loss provided the sampling matrix is aligned with the optimal code.
 This situation is illustrated in Fig.~\ref{fig:eigenvalues}.
-Taking less rows than the actual degree of $\mathbf H$ is the finite-dimensional case equivalent to sub-Nyquist sampling in the infinite-dimensional setting\footnote{\emph{Infinite dimension} is referred to the fact that the sub-space generated by the samples in the space of finite variance random variables is of infinite dimension.} \cite{marvasti2012nonuniform}.
+Taking less rows than the actual rank of $\Sigma_{X^n}$ is the finite-dimensional analog of sub-Nyquist sampling in the infinite-dimensional setting of continuous-time signals. \\